Similar Deals Today

 Should you buy it?

 Yes.
-The Acer Aspire 5 (A515-43-R19L), whether in its AMD Ryzen + Vega 3 graphics configuration or its slightly more expensive Intel Core i5 model with much better components is our new Top Pick budget laptop.
+The Acer A515-43-R19L, whether in its AMD Ryzen + Vega 3 graphics configuration or its slightly more expensive Intel Core i5 model with much better components makes it to our best laptops list.